TRAILER SOUND DESIGN

-lead to a unique situation where the language seems easy to speak but harder to understand.
+lead to a situation where the language seems easy to speak but harder to understand.

 This particular phonology dictated the need for an extremely thorough approach to dialogue editing.